giucal/open-in-vim/README.md

 workflow or application.
 It opens the provided files inside Vim in a new iTerm2 window.

-It uses JXA (JavaScript for Automation), the equally obscure and badly documented feature as AppleScript automation, except you don't have to worry yourself with the problem of how the fuck AppleScript works in the first place.
+It uses JXA, JavaScript for Automation, an equally obscure and badly documented feature as AppleScript automation.

 ### How to use